top of page

 Q: How long does canned food last past the expiry date?

-A: Acidic foods (e.g., tomato products, fruits, fruit juice, sauerkraut) can, after a few months, allow some electrolysis in the can between the steel and the tin-plating.
-This will slowly release hydrogen that can be detected as a slight outward pressure on the ends of the can instead of concave ends due to the vacuum.
-This is termed "hydrogen swell", and is one of the causes of the contents spurting outwards upon opening, instead of normally, air rushing into the can when opened.
+A: Acidic foods (e.g., tomato products, fruits, fruit juice, sauerkraut) can sometimes, after a few months, allow electrolysis between the steel can itself and the tin-plating.
+(Two metals in an electrolytic (acid) solution).
+When this occurs, the metals corrode slowly, with hydrogen gas being released.
+This can be detected as a slight outward pressure at the ends of the can instead of concave ends due to the vacuum.
+This is termed "hydrogen swell", and is one of the causes of the contents spurting outwards upon opening, instead of, normally, air rushing into the can when opened.
 Hydrogen swell with acidic foods is not dangerous (although if you consumed the contents you may be ingesting some salts of tin (e.g., stannous citrate), which is better avoided.
-Acidic canned foods should ideally be consumed within 6 months to avoid this effect.
-Non-acid foods (e.g., milk, meats, fish, beans, chowder, potatoes) can remain unchanged for years if the can is undamaged and unperforated, regardless of any date shown.
-[The real reason you should avoid ALL swollen cans is because of the very small but deadly possibility it contains botulism toxin.
-More info here]
+Stored cans of acidic canned foods should ideally be consumed within 6 months to avoid this effect.
+This applies to tomato products, canned fruits, canned sauerkraut, and some vegetables packed in a salt solution.
+Non-acid, non-salty, foods (e.g., milk, meats, fish, beans, chowder, potatoes) can remain unchanged for years if the can is undamaged and unperforated, regardless of any date shown.
+[The real reason you should avoid ALL swollen cans is because the "swollen can" resembles what happens when the deadly C. botulinum bacteria have been allowed to grow.

 Q: How can I tell if canned evaporated milk is bad?